Every Brand Has A Cherished Storyline, And Trump Is No Different

 Trump’s Ford-era hair is unfaded, full, and feathered—the same coif he takes pains to simulate now, a male Miss Havisham in his last costume of glory.
 He had, as he liked to say in those days, "flair."

 Who doesn’t cherish the memory of being at the height of her powers—sexual, financial, and everything in between?
 But in the '70s, Trump’s flair even had moral value, especially in New York City, because the despoiled and feckless city was perceived as sorely lacking in it.
 According to the somewhat creaky fable, '70s trains were streaked with graffiti.
 The parks bristled with dirty needles.
 In Times Square were sordid peepshows.
 Everywhere were wolf packs of wilding thugs.
-Welfare moms, aided by pompous bureaucrats, blew their handouts on crack.
+Welfare moms, aided by pompous bureaucrats, blew their handouts on dope.
 The city was "ungovernable"—at least by the mayor, a meager and corrupt public servant.

-Remember that this is a fairytale.
+Remember that this is a fairy tale.
 So what’s needed is a hero—in this case, one from the private sector with short hair and clean teeth, deep pockets, and a sweeping disgust for humanity.
 Abstemious health habits also a plus.
 A kind of Travis Bickle with money.
 In the same dazzling-white-teeth article, the Times credulously noted that one of Trump’s developments was "philanthropic" and that his midtown developments would, as Trump put it, "get rid of all that pornographic garbage in Times Square."
 (Trump pointedly didn’t intend to extend his largess to black and brown neighborhoods: "New York is either going to get much better or much worse," he said.
 "And I think it will get much better.
 I'm not talking about the South Bronx.
 I don't know anything about the South Bronx.")

 In 1976, this didn’t play like the Joker’s creepy this-town-needs-an-enema rhetoric from the 1989 Batman film.
 Trump’s disgust was heroic in the '70s.
 The Times approved of it, as did many others.
 Trump in the '70s and into the '80s was respected, revered, and damn popular.
 When he said there was a crowd somewhere for him, there was a legit crowd.